bradfordlemley/stated-library/README.md

 # Overview

-Stated Libraries are based on **_observable_ state** -- listeners can subscribe to a library's state.

-A Stated Library's state is changed by calling a library method, resulting in **unidirectional data flow**.
+Stated Libraries are based on **observable state** -- listeners subscribe to library state.
+Library state is changed by calling a library method, resulting in **unidirectional data flow**.

 Here's a quick demonstration of the concepts:
 ```js